About ObscuraFlex™

 The History

-In 2017, disheartened by the photographic industry's abandonment of the peel-apart Polaroid film which had been his photography medium of choice for decades, Toby began brainstorming ways to continue using his beloved 1960s Polaroid Land Camera and 1940s Graflex 4x5 to capture the world around him.
+One night in 2017, disheartened by the photographic industry's abandonment of the peel-apart Polaroid film which had been my photography medium of choice for decades, I began brainstorming ways to continue using my beloved 1960s Polaroid Land Camera and 1940s Graflex 4x5 to capture the world around me.

 The First Working Prototype - 2017

-From this make-shift prototype Wilkins worked to refine the adapter through dozens of iterations, and hundreds of experiments, eventually achieving success with adapters for not just his workhorse Polaroids, but for various antique large format cameras including the Graflex Crown Graphic 4x5 and Polaroid 600SE.
+From this make-shift prototype I worked to refine the adapter through dozens of iterations, and hundreds of experiments, eventually achieving success with adapters for not just my workhorse Polaroid Land Camera, but for a who's who of large format cameras including Graflex, Linhof, Chamonix, and more.

-Delighted with this success, Wilkins turned his attention back to shooting, using the various adapters to complete art projects such as the street trash photo essay "One Man's Trash" and several portrait works, while continuing the fine-tune the design and materials behind them.
+Using the various adapters I embarked on art projects such as the street trash photo essay "One Man's Trash"⧉ and severalportraitworks⧉, while continuing the fine-tune the design and materials behind them, eventually expanding the list of cameras to include any GrafLok equipped 4x5, as well as Polaroid 600SE and Mamiya Universal Press cameras.

 Happy with the ability to instantly shoot stills and video with a whole collection of vintage and discarded cameras, life went on.